sorentwo/neutrino/README.md

 # Persistence

 Having a mounted uploader is nice and all, but you need persistence to retreive the asset later.
-Like mounting there are a couple of ways that you can implement persistence.
+As with mounting there are a couple of ways that you can implement persistence.

-Individual persistence engines should provide a macro for defining callbacks and callback methods.

 ```ruby
 Neutrino.configure do |config|